How to Identify and Treat Morton’s Neuroma

 To adequately address the forces causing the injury, book an assessment by a Canadian Certified Pedorthist at Kintec.
 They will identify what forces are contributing to the injury, and treat them accordingly.

-If a Morton’s Neuroma is confirmed, then conservative, non-invasive treatment is the best place to start.
+If the diagnosis is Morton’s Neuroma, then conservative, non-invasive treatment is the best place to start.
 Applying ice to the top and bottom of the ball of the foot (no more than 10 minutes at a time, less if discomfort occurs) can help to relieve symptoms immediately by reducing swelling and compression.

 Some severe cases may not respond to conservative treatment.
 Over time, the fibrous tissue around the nerve can build up to the point that it is permanently compressed.
 In these cases, more invasive treatments like corticosteroid injection or even surgery may be required.
 In these relatively rare cases, conservative care should continue after recovery from surgery to prevent it from coming back.

-When Dr. Morton first described the neuroma in 1876, treatments were limited and most patients had to just put up with the pain.
+When Dr. Morton first described this neuroma in 1876, most patients had access to limited treatments and had to just put up with the pain.
 Now there are many treatments available, so there is no need to just live with it.
-If you have pain or numbness in the toes and balls of your feet, get it taken care of.
-No amputations necessary.
+If you have pain or numbness in the toes and balls of your feet, see a specialist – no amputations necessary.

 Pedorthist and Kintec Lab Manager